It can be very helpful to have a script for a sales call and here are a few quick steps that you can go through to create one for you.

 Create a list of the problems that you help to fix.

-One way to create an optimum list of problems is to take the list of benefits that you offer and for each benefit, there is probably one or two problems that are addressed.
+One way to create an optimum list of problems is to take the list of benefits that you offer and for each benefit, there are probably one or two problems that are addressed or resolved.

 Create a list of good probing sales questions.

-You may read that and agree but don’t know what to ask.
-Here is a very clear step to take for that and it is to look at the list of problems that you created in the last step and for each problem, compose a question or two to probe to see if the prospect has that particular problem or concern.
+You may read that and agree but still don’t know what to ask.
+Here is a very clear step to take for that script for a sales call and it is to look at the list of problems that you created in the last step and for each problem, compose a question or two to probe to see if the prospect has that particular problem or concern.

 We hope this helps you to create a script for a sales call.